Written by Jessie Panazzolo

 At the end of the month, I may have looked different, but I was one of them.
 I could speak enough Bahasa to shit talk all day while we followed orangutans through the forest from dawn until dusk.
 I was darker – from the dirt or sun, I don’t really know – covered head to toe in leech bites and ten kilos leaner from walking for 12 hours a day and eating too many chillies.
 I was a totally different person.
 I even dreamed in Indonesian.

 The next year I started my studies for real.
-My research looked at how elephants and orangutans used newly restored forest that was very recently oil palm plantations.
+My research looked at how elephants and orangutans used newly restored forest that was until very recently oil palm plantation.
 Let me tell you; that year was a mixed bag of emotions.
 My supervisor turned out to be very egotistical and not very fair to me.
 He told me I could never get anywhere without using his name and he tried to restrict me from partaking in events that would be crucial to my learning experience.
-To prove him wrong, I made my own connections; I made new friends; both Indonesian locals, foreign students and many established international conservationists.
+To prove him wrong, I made my own connections; I made new friends in Indonesian locals, foreign students and many established international conservationists.
 I spoke at conservation festivals and had lead experts asking me for my advice and I won an award at a biodiversity conference in Singapore for my research on my way home.
 My supervisor was not impressed with this and did not let me have a moderation meeting at the end of my studies when I returned back to Australia.

 Arguably, my experience in Indonesia networking with the top conservationists in the industry and gaining real field experience is worth more to my career in conservation than the degree itself.
 Realistically, right now, the only conservation work I am involved in and the only people that are paying me are the people I met in Indonesia or through those contacts.
 The CEO of the Indonesian organisation I work for once showed me his university grades and he said he wasn’t proud of them.
 He told me that passion and what you do for the environment is worth more than what grades you get in school.
 After my experience, I totally believe him.

 Obviously, education will be different for everyone, and not everyone will have my experience with it or my opinions regarding academia, but if you are worried about struggling through a degree in order to make it in the field, let me tell you: study is not your only gateway into the world of saving plants and wildlife.
 Volunteer, get experience and get out there.
 Learn skills, use skills, meet people and attend events.
 Most importantly, direct your attention to one sector, location or project and go ham.
-Immerse yourself in exactly the place you want to be and you will grow into your own role there – it’s inevitable, I promise.
+Immerse yourself in the place you want to be and you will grow into your own role there – it’s inevitable, I promise.